 Jorge Masvidal UFC Record: Predictions

-l will go on record an put my reputation on the line, Masvidal annihilates the entire welterweight division at some stage in his career.
-Masvidal TKO’s Woodley inside three rounds, he destroys Colby Covington in one round and ends the richest UFC fighter Conor Mcgregor inside two.
+l will put my reputation on the line; Masvidal annihilates the entire welterweight division at some stage in his career.
+Masvidal TKO’s Woodley, inside three rounds, he destroys Colby Covington in one round and ends the richest UFC fighter Conor Mcgregor inside two.

 I said it and l stand by it, watch this space!
 Masvidal has come to rule and he will rule with an iron fist.

 Yes, l hear you saying ‘most dangerous fighter pound for pound,’ but what about Khabib Nurmagomedov?
 What about Amanda Nunes?
 Jon Jones?

 Yes, l am a big fan of all these fighters, and can’t wait to see Justin Gaethje test the little man from Dagestan.